 While we always remember to put on sunscreen for protection from the sun’s harmful effects, sometimes we forget that clothes can shield the body from the mighty rays also.
 Here are some protective DIY beach dresses that will help you stay covered and stylish at the same time.
-And best of all – you can sew them yourself in no time at all from the fabric of your choice and they can be not only sun-protective but also bright, fashionable and fun.
+And best of all – you can sew them yourself in no time at all from the fabric of your choice and they can be not only sun-protective but also bright, fashionable, and fun.

 I made these 3 beach cover-ups (see images below) from woven lightweight fabric using the same kaftan sewing pattern.
-I see that I can call this kind of cover-up “kaftan” – it’s a long loose belted dress / tunic.
+I see that I can call this kind of cover-up “kaftan” – it’s a long loose belted dress/tunic.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 By the way, do you have a nice bathing suit?
 I recently found some hot swimsuits in my favorite styles.
 Take a look.
 I have never made a swimsuit myself, seems not so easy to sew it properly.
-But I always make cover-ups myself – it’s very simple and I can sew it quite fast.
+But I always make cover-ups myself – it’s very simple and I can sew them quite fast.

 Take the following measurements: